sean9999/polity/test/README.md

 6. Green Sunset introduces Black Dust to Ice Cherry.
 7. Patient Haze enters, saying hi to the three other nodes.
 8. The nodes say hi back.
-9. After some chatter, all is calm, and all nodes have three friends.
+9. After some chatter, all is calm, and all nodes have three friends (each other).

 To assist in debugging and observability, every node is configured to write it's log messages to a central place. let's say redis running on localhost.